sorashiro3/Fall-detection-with-Deep-learning/README.md

 # Important
 Please ensure that all files, especially the dataset and notebooks, are placed in the same folder.

+This is the DL model designed to detect the falling motion of a patient.
+It is intended to be deployed on a board equipped with an accelerometer.
+However, the code required for the board is not provided.
+(I used the Arduino BLE Sense for deployment.)

 It is recommended to read the **"Dataset Info"** file to better understand the dataset.
 Additionally, reading the report may provide useful insights, though it is optional.

 If you directely use **tflite** file given to upload the model weights in embeded boards/systems or any application.